ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Retrieve All Authentication Credentials in the Group {#sec-key-retrieval-all}

-In case the KDC maintains the authentication credentials of group members, a group or an external signature verifier can contact the KDC to request the authentication credentials, roles and node identifiers of all the current group members, by sending a CoAP GET request to the /ace-group/GROUPNAME/creds endpoint at the KDC, where GROUPNAME is the group name.
+In case the KDC maintains the authentication credentials of group members, a group or an external signature verifier can contact the KDC to request the authentication credentials, roles, and node identifiers of all the current group members, by sending a CoAP GET request to the /ace-group/GROUPNAME/creds endpoint at the KDC, where GROUPNAME is the group name.

 {{fig-public-key-3}} gives an overview of the message exchange, while {{fig-public-key-4}} shows an example of such an exchange.